blockterms/whitepaper/README.md

 1. Ownership structure.
 2. Settlement Algorithm.

-Ownership structure determines the participants and their share of value in the incoming transaction/s  depending on agreed terms and conditions.
-Ownership structures can be public or private, stored privately or on public/private distributed ledger.
+Ownership structure determines the participants and their share of value in incoming transactions  depending on agreed terms and conditions.
+Ownership structures can be public or private and stored privately or on public/private distributed ledger.

 Settlement Algorithm executes the terms and ensures the partners get their share of the partnership.
 Settlement algorithms can be open sourced or closed.